 Below are some of the most common on-page SEO practices that everyone should implement for the website pages and posts.

-Optimise Title Tags (H1 and H2)
+Optimise Title Tags (H1)

 Your web page/post title plays a large role in SEO ranking factors.
 Try and input your SEO keyword at the start of your titles to ensure the best results.
 (Read our guide on keyword research to learn more).